bladepan/BPWebServerBenchmarks/README.md

 1. Serving static files
 The web server will serve static files under staticfiles directory.
 The files size of these files are selected based on some real world senarios.
+Html file:
+home page html from facebook.com is 101KB,
+RPC request:
-Like the home page html from facebook.com is 101KB, a periodical rpc call from facebook web page is generally from 30B to 300B.
+A periodical rpc call from facebook web page is generally from 30B to 500B.
+RPC calls by facebook messenger is from 1.5k to 2.6k.
+RPC call for story update is about 22.6k.
+Pictures:

 A more clever way would be dynamically generate the files by configuration, this would be the next step.